NF1198/nf1198.github.io/_posts/2018-06-01-NmapToCSV.markdown

 allows you to scan entire networks and identify rogue hosts and can often yield unexpected results.

-By default Nmap stores scan results in an XML format and doesn't offer any post-processing tools.
+By default, Nmap stores scan results in an XML format and doesn't offer any post-processing tools.
 You're out-of-luck if you need to quickly process a batch of scan results or merge datasets for analysis.